as a partner for the security and stability of Europe, its neighbourhood, and other regions of the world

 - Capital: Nur-Sultan

 Vietnam is one of the few communist countries.
 A “socialist-oriented market economy” determines the country’s economic status, the communist party vigorously enforces its claim to total power, and the country is subject to fierce criticism in reports on human rights.
 At the same time, more than three decades of economic growth and political stability have led to Vietnam establishing itself as an influential player in Southeast Asia.
-An early and vigorous response to the coronavirus crisis has so far managed to limit the dangers to health and the economy.

 - Population: 95,529,003